 - The application form must be accompanied by a project proposal, approximately three to four pages, written by the student, explaining the nature of the work, its significance and interest as an academic activity, and the intercultural or international aspects of the project.
 In general, proposals should contain a clear research question, and a methodology to answer that question.
 Literature citations should be included where appropriate (for tables and figures as well as quotes).
 The application should also address how the student plans to contact the needed resources or subjects and indicate that this process has begun.
 Pursuant to federal law and College policy, all research involving human subjects must be reviewed and approved by the College’s Human Subjects Research Review Committee (HSRRC) before any funding is released and before work begins on the project.
 We recommend that students begin this process early.

-- Include a one page personal statement describing prior work which prepares the student for the proposed project and the importance of the proposed activity to the student's intellectual or professional development.
+- Include a one-two page personal statement describing prior work which prepares the student for the proposed project and the importance of the proposed activity to the student's intellectual or professional development.

 - A letter of support from a faculty member is required.
 This letter should discuss the academic merits of the proposal, the preparation of the student, and the involvement of the mentor in writing the proposal and supervising the analysis of the results.

-If work on this project has received college support in the past (e.g. Summer Research Program, Howard Hughes, faculty grant, or an earlier ASP award), please note the amount and source of past support.
+If work on this project has received college support in the past (e.g. Summer Research Program, faculty grant, or an earlier ASP award), please note the amount and source of past support.

 After your research

 A written report on the work at its conclusion is also required.
-This report must consist of a one paragraph abstract, a five page summary of the project activities and results, a completed Richter-ASP Expense Report (Word Document) (Adobe Acrobat Document) and a copy of the email or other announcement of the public presentation.
+This report must consist of a one paragraph abstract, a four to five page summary of the project activities and results, a completed Richter-ASP Expense Report and a copy of the email or other announcement of the public presentation.
 Particular attention should be paid to answering the research question posed in the proposal, or explaining why it could not be answered.
-These reports should be submitted by February 22, 2013 by e-mail to email@example.com and should be copied to the mentor.
+These reports should be submitted by e-mail to email@example.com and should be copied to the mentor on the following dates:

 Reports missing for prior year support from any URC program will disqualify applicants from consideration for additional grants.